Immigration

 Learn more about humanitarian paths to getting a green card.

 • Are sick or may make others sick.
-If you have a communicable disease or do not get required vaccinations, you may be inadmissible.
+If you have a communicable disease or do not get required vaccinations.

-If you have questions about whether you are inadmissible, you should talk to a lawyer.
+If you have questions about any of these issues, you should talk to a lawyer.
 You can find nonprofits that offer free legal help in your area on this page under "Legal Help and Lawyers."

 Forms and Letters